 Engaging in Designated Agency

 Designated Agency occurs when a brokerage represents both the seller and the buyer in the same transaction, with one of the firm’s agents representing the seller and another representing the buyer.
-Designated Agency is a serious conflict of interest; imagine the same law firm representing both you and an opposing party in a lawsuit or business transaction.
-Designated Agency is legal under BRRETA and is common practice in the larger real estate companies.
+Designated Agency is a serious conflict of interest; imagine the same law firm, through different attorneys in the firm, representing both you and an opposing party in a lawsuit or business transaction.
+Designated Agency is legal under BRRETA and is a regular, financially rewarding practice that is particularly common in the larger real estate companies.

 True Agency precludes Designated Agency.
-Because we check for potential conflicts prior to accepting a new client, Designated Agency (and the resulting conflict of interest) is never an issue with Sage.
+Because we resolve potential conflicts prior to accepting a new client, Designated Agency (and the resulting conflict of interest) is never an issue with Sage.

 Accepting Competing Listings